nilesjohnson/www-textools/README.md

 I am assuming you are using the work-flow where each "publication" lives in its own git repo.

-To do so make sure the `.gitattributes` file is downloaded from here.
-Alternatively edit your local one to include the line `*.tex export-subst`.
+To do so make sure that in your `.gitattributes` file, export subst is enabled for the file `git-version-info.tex`.
+E.g.
+`git-version-info.tex export-subst`
+Copy the template file `git-version-info.tex-template` to your folder as `git-version-info.tex` and edit it as you wish.
+In the preamble of your main file, make sure to `\input{git-version-info}`.

 Instead of directly posting files from the project to arXiv, use `git archive`.